 In Gregory’s time, the Church in Rome got gifts of a wide range of sorts: consumables like food and attire; speculation property: land and show-stoppers; and capital products, or income creating a property, for example, the Sicilian latifundia, or agrarian domains.
 The Church previously had a framework for flowing the consumables to poor people: a diazonium or office of the minister related to every city’s holy places.

 Read also: Who is St. Timothy?

-- The first of the 16 popes and 10 holy people with the name was called Gregory the Great.
+- The first of the 16 popes and ten holy people with the name was called Gregory the Great.
 So he established cloisters, revamped ecclesiastical organization, and cultivated the advancement of the Gregorian serenades.
-Entertainers Gregory Peck, Gregory Hines, Greg Wise, Greg Kinnear; cyclist Greg LeMond; and also performer Gregg Allman.
+Entertainers Gregory Peck, Gregory Hines, Greg Wise, Greg Kinnear; cyclist Greg LeMond; and performer Gregg Allman.

 Read also: What Is St William The Patron Saint Of?

 In 380, Emperor Theodosius elected him Bishop of Constantinople.
 The Second Ecumenical Council of 381 in Constantinople confirmed the election of St. Gregory as Bishop of Constantinople.
-Because of the controversy over his election, he retires to Cappadocia, to Nazianz.
-In 383 he ordained Eulalius bishop and retired to Ariz.
+Because of the controversy over his election, he retires to Cappadocia, Nazianz.
+In 383, he ordained Eulalius bishop and retired to Ariz.
 Here he spent his last years in meditation.
 He passed away in 389-390.